 The cabin is definitely the strongest part of the car

-Rio models in ‘2’ trim and above get a touchscreen infotainment system flanked by shortcut buttons.
+Rio models in ‘2’ trim and above get a touchscreen infotainment system flanked by shortcut buttons, which includes Android Auto and Apple CarPlay.
 For the most part, the system is fairly easy to use with a fairly logical menu layout, good responsiveness and extensive functionality.
-‘3’-trimmed cars bring extra functionality including Android Auto and Apple CarPlay plus a larger seven-inch screen.
+‘3’-trimmed cars bring extra functionality.

 It’s not perfect, however.
 As a touchscreen, it’s flawed compared to units fitted to BMW, Audi and Mazda because you must take your eyes away from the road to see what you’re trying to press – rivals’ control knobs don’t suffer this problem.
 What’s more, some menus on the Kia are operated by on-screen buttons that are very narrow, making it even harder to hit them while driving.